CrackberryPi/hardware/README.md

 ### Screen

-Very likely a 3.5" 480x320 resistive touch screen.
+3.5" 480x320 resistive touch screen.
 A number of parties sell boards to interface such screens to the Rasberry Pi already.
 The screens are generally more or less exactly the same size as the Raspberry Pi.

 The preliminary candidate is the [CFAF320480C4-035T-TS](https://www.crystalfontz.com/product/CFAF320480C4035TTS#pcn).